GhostDr3am/Lyncx4rc13/README.md

 ![Logo](https://github.com/dedi011002/dedi011002/blob/master/assets/Cover.png)

-# Hello 👋, and welcome to my Github Profile
+<h1 align="center">Hello 👋, and welcome to my Github Profile</h1>

 # I'm Dedi Supriadi

-Dedi Supriadi is a Student at the Mataram Technology University, currently pursuing a degree in information technology and chairing the cyber Security Specialist Student Activity Unit, and is passionately interested in web development and hacking.
+Dedi Supriadi is a Student at the Mataram Technology University, currently pursuing a degree in information technology and chairing the cyber Security Specialist Student Activity Unit, and is passionately interested in web development and Penetration Testing.

 ## What's my development setup?

-👩‍💻 For my terminal, I user **Kali Linux 2022.4** running on *VM**.
+👩‍💻 For my terminal, I user **Kali Linux 2022.4** running on **VM**.

 💻 My laptop runs on **Windows 11 Pro**